IvetteMcDermott/PP2-Js/README.md

 ![NSolid](https://share.balsamiq.com/c/bT7LDd1Cct5VWz2UXKfzXC.png)

 - *Final Result Div:* It will be displayed on top of the game when the score reachs 10 tries.
 It contains the score in a text, an encorauging message and a gif.
 The message and gif will vary according to the final score.
-- *Exit Button:* It gives an alert to confirm the exit, and a second one with an invitation to return.
+- *Exit Button:* It gives an alert to confirm the exit or not.

 ![NSolid](https://share.balsamiq.com/c/2Z8iagiKKq7eL84ZjWgeve.png)